kuzmak161-creator/wpc/README.md

 # PW-menu - player widget menu

-> A minimalist GTK widget for controlling your music player — and not only that.
+> A minimalist GTK menu for controlling your music player — and not only that.

 ---